Authman2/Pong/README.md

 # Pong
 A basic recreation of the game "Pong" created by Adeola Uthman.
+Created as a project for my computer science class.
 To play the game, simply download and run the .jar file.

 - Year: 2016
 - Language: Java